ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     return 0x01 || node.value
 ~~~

-where `Hash` denotes the ciphersuite hash function.
+where `Hash` denotes the cipher suite hash function.

 ## Prefix Tree

 The value of a leaf node in the prefix tree is computed as the hash, with the
-ciphersuite hash function, of the following structure:
+cipher suite hash function, of the following structure:

 ~~~ tls
 struct {